COVID-19 Cough Classification using Machine Learning and Global Smartphone Recordings: Introduction

-Data collection from COVID-19 patients is challenging and often not publicly available.
-A database consisting of coughing sounds recorded during or after the acute phase of COVID-19 from patients via public media interviews has been developed in~\cite{cohen2020novel}.
+Data collection from COVID-19 patients is challenging and the datasets are often not publicly available.
+Nevertheless, efforts have been made to compile such datasets.
+For example, a dataset consisting of coughing sounds recorded during or after the acute phase of COVID-19 from patients via public media interviews has been developed in~\cite{cohen2020novel}.
 The Coswara dataset is publicly available and collected in a more controlled and targeted manner~\cite{sharma2020coswara}.
-At the time of writing, this dataset included usable `deep cough' recordings from 92 COVID-19 positive and from 1079 healthy subjects.
+At the time of writing, this dataset included usable `deep cough' i.e. loud coughs recordings from 92 COVID-19 positive and 1079 healthy subjects.
 We have also begun to compile our own dataset by collecting recordings from subjects who have undergone a SARS-CoV laboratory test in South Africa.
-This Sarcos (\textbf{SAR}S \textbf{CO}VID-19 \textbf{S}outh Africa) dataset is currently still small and includes 21 subjects (8 COVID-19 positive and 13 COVID-19 negative).
+This Sarcos (\textbf{SAR}S \textbf{CO}VID-19 \textbf{S}outh Africa) dataset is currently still small and includes only 44 subjects (18 COVID-19 positive and 26 COVID-19 negative).